Pengyu-Liu/NUR/README.md

 # NUR
-Numerical Recipes in Astrophysics 2020 fall in Leiden Observatory
+Numerical Recipes in Astrophysics 2020 fall at Leiden Observatory